· Respect- We accept differences will exist but we will treat each other and our environment respectfully

 At Wangaratta West Primary School students engage in a range of activities during weekly Physical Education lessons.
 Learning involves participation in progressive skill building tasks to enable students to master the Fundamental Motor Skills and Movement Patterns, as well as building on general co-ordination and fitness.
 Participation in a variety of Minor Games and Major Games encourages student to learn about fair play, sportsmanship, working as a team and following rules.
 A focus on athletics events in Term three builds student’s knowledge and skill base to try their best at our School Athletics Sports days.
 Students also have the opportunity to participate in specialist sports clinics when sporting bodies visit our school from time to time.
 School Sport provides an avenue for students to participate in school sports teams, individual events such as the Cross Country and also attend trials for State Teams.
 In recent years several Wangaratta West students have been successful in qualifying and competing at Regional and State level.
 Our Philosophy around Physical Education is centred on enabling students to build the self-confidence and resilience to do their best and take opportunities to participate in sport or physical activity at school, home and in the local community.

 The music program at Wangaratta West is rich and vibrant.
 The varied and extensive program highlights the status music holds in the school, and the value placed on it by our school community.
-Each class receives an hour music lesson each week, and this is complimented by extension programs including choir, percussion and African drumming.
+Each class receives an hour music lesson each week where students learn to read music and play a variety of instruments, including; numerous drums from around the world, xylophone, marimba, ukulele, steel pans, and other auxiliary percussion.
+The classroom music program is complimented by extension programs including choir, percussion and African drumming.
+All students participate in a biannual school production which is always a highlight for the year.

-Choir: The school runs two choir programs; Middle School Choir for Grade 3-4 students and Senior Choir for Grade 5-6 students.
-Any students who love to sing are encouraged to join the school choirs.
-The choirs perform at school assemblies, nursing homes and retirement villages, and compete at the Albury-Wodonga Eisteddfod.
-We always finish the year with a Christmas Carol tour of the local nursing homes.
+Choir: Students from Grades 3-6 who love to sing are encouraged to join the school choir.
+The choir performs at school assemblies, nursing homes and retirement villages, the Wangaratta Remembrance Day Service, and competes at the Albury-Wodonga Eisteddfod.
+We always finish the year with a Christmas Carol tour of the local nursing homes and other community venues.

 At our school students study Italian from Prep to Year 6 for one hour each week.
 Our program incorporates reading, writing, listening to and speaking the Italian language within lessons that incorporate singing songs, playing games, acting out short skits and completing fun activities.
 Our Italian program at Wangaratta West Primary School demonstrates our commitment to providing all students with a greater awareness of the world around them.